atul-anurag-sharma/atulanurag/content/post/How can I tell what you are to me?/index.md

 You are the beauty that surrounds me, the one I see,

-The person who makes me feel so incredibly free.
+The person who makes me feel so incredibly free.<br />

-How can I tell what you are to me?
+How can I tell what you are to me?<br />

 You are the friend I turn to, through thick and thin,